-Location: In August, my wife, Kim, and our two rescue pups, Zoe & Nash, will pile in the car and make our way from Fresno, CA to our new home near Nashville, TN.
+Location: In August, my wife, Kim, and our two rescue pups, Zoe & Nash, piled in the car and made our way from Fresno, CA to our new home near Nashville, TN.

 Education: Bachelors degrees in English and Biblical & Religious Studies from Fresno Pacific University in 2002.
 Master of Arts degree in Theology from Fuller Theological Seminary in 2006.
 Master of Arts degree in Higher Education Administration from Louisiana State University in 2016.

 Faith affiliation: I resonate with Anabaptist theology but do not currently have a church home.
 I’ve appreciated learning about liturgical practices in the Episcopal churches I’ve attended.
 I’ve been on quite the journey of deconstructing the conservative Evangelical faith framework that shaped my teenage and early adult years.

 Identifications: I am a cisgender, lesbian woman.
 I have recently been wrestling with my white privilege.
 Though the side of my family I’ve known and identified with throughout my life is Mexican, I’ve walked a different experience in this world than most of them because of my skin color.
 I am also privileged in socioeconomic class, ability, citizenship and religion.
 I’m committed to learning how to use my privilege to work for justice alongside those marginalized by oppressive systems.
 This is part of how I seek to follow Jesus who “emptied himself.”